dojo/dijit-themes/README.md

 ### Flat Theme

-A flat theme for Dojo Dijit.
-A complimentary [dgrid skin](https://github.com/SitePen/dgrid/pull/1174) is also being developed.
+A flat theme for Dojo Dijit, Dojox and dgrid.

 This theme is currently in **development**.
 Contributions welcome.